roozbehf/docker-jsonschema-tools/README.md

 See the [`examples`](examples) directory for examples.

-To validate a JSON Schema file in YAML:
+To validate a JSON schema file in YAML:
 ```
 ./validate-json.sh examples/schema.yml
 ```

-To validate a JSON object agains a schema:
+To validate a JSON object against a schema:
 ```
 ./validate-json.sh examples/schema.yml examples/valid-object.json
 ```